What is a Liberal Arts Degree and What Can You Do With It?

-Liberal arts, also referred to as the humanities, includes the study of history, literature, writing, philosophy, sociology, psychology, creative arts, and more.
-More broadly speaking, students earning a liberal arts degree learn to formulate effective arguments, communicate well, and solve problems.
+A liberal arts degree includes the study of history, literature, writing, philosophy, sociology, psychology, creative arts and more.
+Students who earn a liberal arts degree learn to formulate effective arguments, to communicate well and solve problems.

 What Does Liberal Arts Mean?

 Liberal arts is a broad term that can be used to encompass everything from theater arts to economics.
-Here, we'll look primarily at a few of the most popular and "classic" liberal arts degrees: English, history, philosophy, psychology and political science.
+Some popular majors include:

 What Jobs Can You Get with a Liberal Arts Degree?